3355 Las Vegas Blvd. South, Las Vegas, NV 89109

 Overall Score: A

 All along the Las Vegas strip, you can take a trip through various parts of the world.
 Walk from Paris to Egypt to New York and even ancient Rome in a matter of minutes.
-One of Las Vegas’s newer themed casinos is the Venetian, modeled after Venice, the infamous city of canals in Italy.
+One of Las Vegas’s newer themed casino and hotel is the Venetian, modeled after Venice, the infamous city of canals in Italy.
 With incredible attention to detail as well as recreating the finest elements of Venetian history, art, and culture, the Venetian clearly sets itself apart from other casinos on the strip.

 During your stay, note that the Venetian is a member of the IHG hotel group.
 If you are member of their rewards club, make sure you collect the points earned from your stay.

-Upon entering the hotel, you will notice that the attention to detail is extreme.
+Upon entering the Venetian hotel, you will notice that the attention to detail is extreme.
 Every architectural element was carefully planned and aesthetically implemented.
 Paying homage to its namesake location, the Venetian incorporates Italian design into its painted ceilings, its choice of marble, and the detailed fountains complete with ornate statues.

 After checking in, take a few minutes to appreciate the artistic splendor within the Venetian’s lobby and main floor.
 Concierge and luggage hold are located at the front entrance and there are a few luxury shops just off the lobby.